tomduck/pandoc-eqnos/README.md

 Pip is a script that downloads and installs modules from the Python Package Index, [PyPI].
 It should come installed with your python distribution.

+If you are prompted to upgrade `pip`, then do so.
+Installation errors may occur with older versions.
+The command is

+    python -m pip install --upgrade pip

 [PyPI]: https://pypi.python.org/pypi

 ### Installing on linux ###

-If you are running linux, pip may be bundled separately.
-On a Debian-based systems (including Ubuntu), you can install it as root using
+If you are running linux, pip may be packaged separately from python.
+On Debian-based systems (including Ubuntu), you can install pip as root using

     apt-get update
     apt-get install python-pip